About the Fishery

 The Tongariro River really is the jewel in the crown of the Taupo fishery.

 Time spent on reconnaissance is never wasted.
 Regularly study the various daily websites before you come.
 They are a bit like fishing, i.e. learn to read between the lines.
-They will give you a wide up-to-date overview of what you might expect - much better than fishing magazines.
+They will give you a wide up-to-date overview of what you might expect.

 Read any fishing books on the Tongariro or Taupo region for background but most are too historical to be of any practical use and are just to tell a good story to enhance your preparations.